Click or press any key to close help Help screen describing the interactive elements

 The largest annual earthquakes (on the Richter scale) for the Eastern United States for 1932 - 2021 follow an approximate Fréchet(9.87, 4.11) distribution.
 9.870 4.110

-Chart of the Fréchet distribution Chart area for displaying the Fréchet pdf, cdf, visualization, and simulation
+Chart of the Fréchet distribution Chart area for displaying the Fréchet pdf, cdf, survival, hazard, visualization, and simulation

 E(X) = , Var(X) =

-Note that this distribution is highly right-skewed, with a steep left side and a long right tail.
+Note that the pdf of the distribution is highly right-skewed, with a steep left side and a long right tail.
 The mean is only defined for α > 1, while the variance is only defined for α > 2.

 The illustration above shows a sample of n points chosen independently and at random from a Pareto(α, β) distribution.
-The distribution of the scaled maximum max Xi/n1/α converges to a Fréchet(α, β) distribution as n approaches infinity.
-Note that the maximum needs to be scaled since it otherwise increases without bound as n increases.
+The distribution of max Xi/n1/α converges to a Fréchet(α, β) distribution as n approaches infinity.
+Note that the maximum needs to be scaled by a factor of n1/α since it otherwise increases without bound as n increases.

 The simulation above shows a sample of n points (marked red) chosen independently and at random from a Pareto(α, β) distribution.
 The light blue line shows the maximum value of the sample divided by n1/α.
 The distribution of this scaled maximum converges to a Fréchet(α, β) distribution as n approaches infinity.
 The histogram accumulates the results of each simulation.